Type of qualification

 If you study full-time, in your first year, you’ll take eight 15-credit courses, making a total of 120 credits.

-If you wish to study over two semesters, you should aim for 60 credits per semester.
+If you plan to study full-time over two semesters, you should aim for 60 credits per semester.
 You may be able to take some courses at summer school.
 Make sure you include courses that are prerequisites for the next level of courses you wish to study.

-The majority of courses in your first year are common to all majors.
+The courses in your first year are common to all majors.

 Typical pattern for the Bachelor of Sport and Exercise